 The very benefits I had always appreciated about homeschooling were avenues of healing and attachment for our son.

-For those who are considering adoption, or those who have already adopted, training will prepare you for the importance of attachment.
+For those who are considering child adoption, or those who have already adopted, training will prepare you for the importance of attachment.
 It is critical to helping your child- and family- thrive!
+Those who want to become foster parents and take on the responsibility of helping kids will need to apply for Foster Parent Licensing documents.

 Being Able to Learn at Their Own Pace